jadecobra/python_tdd_exercises/source/how_to/exception_handling/exception_handling_tests.rst

     AttributeError: module 'src.exceptions' has no attribute 'does_not_exist'

-  because I tried to get something that is not in something that exists
+  because I tried to get something that does NOT exist from something that exists

 * I add the error to the list of :ref:`Exceptions<errors>` encountered in ``test_exceptions.py``

   .. code-block:: python
+    :emphasize-lines: 5

     # Exceptions Encountered
     # AssertionError